tiepdotme/serenade-wind/_posts/2020-07-20-beautiful-people.md

 # That's not who we are

 ... at least not any more.
 I have several closets of designer clothes, shoes, bags that would be the envy of any fashionista.
-If you are familiar with "Devil Wears Prada" by [Lauren Weisberger](https://www.laurenweisberger.com/) (perhaps you've seen the movie?) or "Confessions of a Shopaholic" by [Sophie Kinsella](https://www.sophiekinsella.co.uk/), you'll have an appreciation for the brand obsession plaguing a debt-funded demographic in the U.S. The best cars and the best houses which follows having the best schools and the best jobs.
+If you are familiar with "Devil Wears Prada" by [Lauren Weisberger](https://www.laurenweisberger.com/) (perhaps you've seen the movie?) or "Confessions of a Shopaholic" by [Sophie Kinsella](https://www.sophiekinsella.co.uk/), you'll have an appreciation for the brand obsession plaguing a debt-funded demographic in the U.S. The best cars and the best houses, which follows having the best schools and the best jobs.
 In the early aughts, I was jetting around the world launching new businesses, giving speeches, and attending movie premieres & film festivals.

 That life has a momentum of its own, but it is not self-sustainable.
 And the question inevitably crops up: